paraspell/docs/docs/router/router-use.md

 ```
 origin - Always present
-assetHub - Present if XCM is Multihop (For example Para > Ethereum) - WILL DEPRECATE SOON - Superseded by hops array
-bridgeHub - Present if XCM is Multihop (For example Para > Ethereum) - WILL DEPRECATE SOON - Superseded by hops array
 destination - Present if origin doesn't fail
 hops - Always present - An array of chains that the transfer hops through (Empty if none)
 ```